Consumer Advice: CRB / DBS Checks

 - Employers can request a DBS check on an employee or volunteer worker.

-- Individuals who want a copy of their own criminal record (or lack of).
+- Individuals can request a DBS check on themselves.
 However, they can only request the most basic check.

 - The Gardeners Guild has no authority to conduct a criminal record check on its members.